DragonSenses/Algorithms/LeetCode/15-3sum/problem.md

 Given that 3Sum involves an additional dimension, aiming for a time complexity of O(N²) is a reasonable target for our BCR.

 By understanding these foundational problems and their solutions, you'll be better prepared to tackle 3Sum and similar challenges in interviews.

+# Two Pointers

+Let's solve 3Sum using the two pointers pattern.

+## **Intuition**

+### Step-by-Step Strategy

+1. **Sorting the Array**:
+   - We will follow the two-pointer pattern as in Two Sum II, which requires the array to be sorted.
+   - Sorting the array first ensures that our overall time complexity remains O(n²), as sorting is O(n log n).

+2. **Handling Duplicates**:
+   - To ensure the result contains unique triplets, we need to skip duplicate values.
+   - This is straightforward because duplicate values are adjacent in a sorted array.

+3. **No-Sort Approach**:
+   - If you're curious about solving this problem without sorting, refer to the "No-Sort" approach below.
+   - There are scenarios where this approach is preferable, and interviewers might test your knowledge on it.

+### Detailed Explanation

+1. **Pivot Element and Pair Finding**:
+   - After sorting the array, we move our pivot element `nums[i]` and analyze elements to its right.
+   - We find all pairs whose sum equals `-nums[i]` using the two-pointer pattern, ensuring the sum of the pivot element (`nums[i]`) and the pair (`-nums[i]`) equals zero.

+2. **Two-Pointer Technique Refresher**:
+   - Initially, set the pointers to the first and last elements respectively.
+   - Compare the sum of these two elements to the target:
+     - If the sum is smaller, increment the lower pointer `lo`.
+     - If the sum is larger, decrement the higher pointer `hi`.
+   - This ensures the sum always moves toward the target, pruning pairs that would move it further away.
+   - This technique works effectively only if the array is sorted.
+For a detailed explanation, refer to the Two Sum II solution.

+By following these steps, you can efficiently solve the 3Sum problem while ensuring unique triplets and maintaining optimal time complexity.